actix/actix-website/content/docs/url-dispatch.md

 By normalizing it means:

-* Add a trailing slash to the path.
+* To add a trailing slash to the path.
-* Double slashes are replaced by one.
+* To replace multiple slashes with one.

 The handler returns as soon as it finds a path that resolves correctly.
 The order if all enable is 1) merge, 2) both merge and append